taichi-dev/taichi_benchmark/saxpy/README.md

 ## Implementation

-The Taichi's SAXPY kernel implementation is brief as follows:
+The Taichi's SAXPY function has a concise implementation:
 ```python
 coeff=[1.0, 2.0, 3.0, 4.0]
 @ti.kernel